 These findings might be helpful for safe and effective use of polyphenols in clinical practice.
 Our data indicated that it is necessary to study the in vivo interactions between drugs and pharmaceuticals with dietary polyphenols.

-Top Natural Sources of Quercetin
+Top Natural Sources

 So, what foods are high in quercetin?
 All types of tasty red, green and purple-pigmented plants come packed with quercetin — for example, red wine, blueberries, apples, red onion and even green tea are some of the best sources.
 The amount found in plant foods can vary a lot depending on where they’re grown, how fresh they are, how they’re prepared and so on.